jbstand/Teaching-HEIGVD-RES-2021-Labo-SMTP/README.md

  ![](https://github.com/jbstand/Teaching-HEIGVD-RES-2021-Labo-SMTP/blob/main/figures/uml.jpg)

-When you start the connection with the server, the following messages are supposed to appear in your console (The client sends the EHLO request to the server) :
+When you start the connection with the server, the following messages are supposed to appear in your console (the client sends the "EHLO" request to the server) :

 <p align="center">
   <img src="https://github.com/jbstand/Teaching-HEIGVD-RES-2021-Labo-SMTP/blob/main/figures/ehlo.PNG" width="50%;"/>